jchen2140/qcb455_final_proj/Jessie_Chen_README.md

 ## Output

-* **figure6a_alphabetized.png**: plot showing differential essentiality of modules across top cancer types.
+* **figure6a_and_fdr.png**: plot showing differential essentiality of modules across top cancer types and count of significant modules per tissue type.